APRIL DAVILA

 A weekly newsletter.

-My essential guide to interesting things, generally (but not always) related to books, writing and mindfulness practice.
-Paid subscribers get twice-weekly guided meditations delivered to their inbox.
+April's essential guide to interesting things, generally (but not always) related to books, writing and mindfulness practice.
+The Scribbling Buddha newsletter goes out every Friday with a list of 8 Great Things you need to know.

 Take your writing to the next level.

-The Sit Write Here coaching program is uniquely designed to help aspiring authors hone their skills while developing a regular writing practice so that they can finally finish their novel or memoir.
+Sit Write Here coaching packages are built around a unique, mindset-first program to help aspiring authors hone their skills while developing a regular writing practice so that they can finally finish their novel or memoir.

 142 OSTRICHES